mbumpus/the-professor/README.md

 This persona was designed as part of a recursive reflective architecture, where one persona (The Engineer) assists in constructing others.
 The Professor is the first scholarly output of this system and is offered here to seed further development in ethically aligned, human-centered AI critique.

-Developed by: [Your Name or Alias]
-Inspired by: Human-AI co-reflection, cognitive scaffolding, and the pursuit of more meaningful scholarly feedback.
+Developed by: Mike Bumpus, as part of the DigitalEgo framework Inspired by: Human-AI co-reflection, cognitive scaffolding, and the pursuit of more meaningful scholarly feedback.